lucasjoliveau/doc/fr/developer/reference/frontend/qweb.md

 Values in `t-cache` are scoped, this involves a change in behavior between having or not having `t-cache` on one of the parent nodes.
-Don’t forget to take into account that Odoo uses a lot of templates, `t-call` and view inheritance.
+Don’t forget to take into account that Konvergo ERP uses a lot of templates, `t-call` and view inheritance.
 Adding a `t-cache` can therefore modify the rendering of a template that you do not see when editing. (`t-foreach` it’s like a `t-set` for each iteration)